 Hank Aaron State Trail

 Location.
-43° 1.67′ N, 87° 57.953′ W. Marker is in Milwaukee, Wisconsin, in Milwaukee County.
+43° 1.67′ N, 87° 57.954′ W. Marker is in Milwaukee, Wisconsin, in Milwaukee County.
 The marker is located near the walkway to Miller Park from the east parking lot.
 The marker is on the east side of the Menomonee River.
 Touch for map.
 Marker is at or near this postal address: 1 Brewers Way, Milwaukee WI 53214, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Hank Aaron State Trail (here, next to this marker); Hank Aaron - Changing Times (within shouting distance of this marker); a different marker also named Hank Aaron - Changing Times (about 500 feet away, measured in a direct line); a different marker also named Hank Aaron - Changing Times (about 700 feet away); Milwaukee Braves, 1953-1965
+Hank Aaron (here, next to this marker); Hank Aaron - Changing Times (within shouting distance of this marker); a different marker also named Hank Aaron - Changing Times (about 500 feet away, measured in a direct line); a different marker also named Hank Aaron - Changing Times (about 700 feet away); Milwaukee Braves, 1953-1965

 Categories. • Parks & Recreational Areas • Sports •

 More.
 Search the internet for Hank Aaron State Trail.

 Credits.
 This page was last revised on October 28, 2019.
 This page originally submitted on October 22, 2019, by Devon Polzar of Port Washington, Wisconsin.
 This page has been viewed 52 times since then and 5 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on October 22, 2019, by Devon Polzar of Port Washington, Wisconsin. • Mark Hilton was the editor who published this page.